iden3/snarkjs/README.md

 snarkjs zkey contribute circuit_0000.zkey circuit_0001.zkey --name="1st Contributor Name" -v
 ```

+We provide a contribution to the phase2 ceremony, and update the zkey to reflect this.

 ### 16. Provide a second phase2 contribution
 ```sh
 snarkjs zkey contribute circuit_0001.zkey circuit_0002.zkey --name="Second contribution Name" -v -e="Another random entropy"
 ```

+We provide a second contribution, and an updated zkey.

 ### 17. Provide a third contribution using third party software